Khaleeji (currency)

 The Khaleeji (خليجي) was a proposed name for a common currency of the member states of the Gulf Cooperation Council (GCC).

 Proposed name

 The term 'Khaleeji' is Arabic for "of the Gulf", and is traditionally associated with Eastern Arabia's Gulf states.
 The proposed name was turned down in late 2009, and no official name was later agreed prior to the withdrawal of an agreement for a GCC common currency.
-Although the name "Dinar" (دينار, from Latin, denarius) has been suggested since it is already used in the Arab world and is mentioned in the Quran due to a dinar being used during the time of the life of Mohammed.
+Although the name "Dinar" (دينار, from Latin, denarius) has been suggested since it is already used in the Arab world.

 Backing

 Since Islamic economic jurisprudence prohibits interest, or 'riba,' there was speculation that the future GCC currency would be backed by gold.

 However, senior figures in the GCC administration have stated that the currency may be linked to the US Dollar or would tie-up with a basket of currencies in which the US Dollar would have a lion's share.

 The currencies of Saudi Arabia, the UAE, Qatar, Oman, and Bahrain are pegged to the US Dollar.
 Kuwait's Dinar is pegged to a basket of currencies including the US Dollar and the Euro.
 Saudi Arabia rejected calls for the International Monetary Fund SDR to be used as a reserve currency.